nljc88/slackbot-rtm-python/README.md

 try !help or 'hal commands' for syntax needed for each plugin

 !data
-\n#returns json passed to worker back to a channel
+Returns json passed to worker back to a channel

 !help
-\n#list of functions called by '!'
+List of functions called by '!'

 commands
-\n#list of bot commands initiated by bot name 'hal'
+List of bot commands initiated by bot name 'hal'

 abstract		#returns short abstract about a subject